JoeyRussoniello/rust-autograder-setup/README.md

 # Initialize an autograder.json in ../student-assignment/.autograder
 autograder-setup init --root ../student-assignment

-# Initialize an autograder.json by searching ./tests/ recursively
+# Reduce the scope of autograde test cases by only searching ./tests/ recursively
 autograder-setup init --tests-dir tests

 # Initialize autograder.json with 5 as the default amount of points instead of 1